angr/angr-doc/README.md

  - What it does.
  - What are the type and the meaning of the parameters.
  - What it returns.
-- If you're pushing a new feature, and it is not accompanied by a testcase, it **will be broken** in very short order.
-Please write testcases for your stuff.
+- If you're pushing a new feature, and it is not accompanied by a test case, it **will be broken** in very short order.
+Please write test cases for your stuff.

-# Changelog!

-To track major changes in angr, we have created a changelog.
-You can view it [here](./changelog.md).

 # FAQ

 We've collected miscellaneous questions about angr, and answers to them, in a [FAQ](./faq.md).

+# Change log!

+To track major changes in angr, we maintain a changelog.
+You can view it [here](./changelog.md).